-The year 2010 was an "off" year for the biennial AFSC groundfish bottom trawl in the Gulf of Alaska (GOA).
-Because no new biological data are available, this document would typically consist only of an executive summary.
-However in 2010, the North Pacific Fishery Management Council passed amendment 87 to the GOA Fishery Management Plan, which separated the Other Species complex into its constituent species groups.
-Thus, GOA squids will now be managed as an independent complex with its own harvest specifications and the authors were requested to provide a full assessment for the 2011 fishing season.
+In 2010, the North Pacific Fishery Management Council passed amendment 87 to the GOA Fishery Management Plan, which separated the Other Species complex into its constituent species groups.
+Thus, GOA squids are now managed as an independent complex with its own harvest specifications.
+Because the GOA bottom trawl survey is the chief source of data for this assessment and is a biennial survey, full assessments are performed only in odd years.